-Why do interviewers ask you if you think you have the skills needed to succeed?
+Why do interviewers ask if you think you have the skills to succeed?

-It’s important to realize that if the interviewers thought you weren’t’ qualified, they would not have invited you to the interview.
-This means that prior to the interview, the interviewers saw that you could potentially fit the job.
-The candidate that gets selected at the end of the hiring process must have all the needed qualifications that match or exceed the fundamental demands of the employer.
+It’s important to realize that if the interviewers thought you weren’t qualified, they would not have invited you to the interview.
+This means that before the interview, the interviewers saw that you could potentially fit the job.
+The candidate selected at the end of the hiring process must have all the needed qualifications that match or exceed the fundamental demands of the employer.

 Interviewers look for candidates who can actually explain why they can succeed in the position.
 This requires solid communication skills.
 You need to be ready to discuss your accomplishments, work experience, and maintain a positive and can-do attitude.

 During the interview, the interviewers will look for how well you can deliver a concise answer about if you think you have the skills needed to succeed.
 Furthermore, they want you to explain why you will be a valuable addition to the team and company.
-It’s up to you to demonstrate what distinguishes you from other applicants and how you will add value.
+You must demonstrate what distinguishes you from other applicants and how you will add value.

 The most efficient way to do this is to provide the interviewer with 3 or 4 strengths.
-You can, for instance, use skills that you highlighted in your resume and explain them through examples related to the job requirements.
+For instance, you can use skills you highlighted in your resume and explain them through examples related to the job requirements.

 Examples of elements that you can use in your answer are, for instance: